 - Maintain a soft food diet with plenty of fluids for the first 72 hours, chewing on the opposite side of your mouth when possible.

 Don’t inspect or prod the wound.
 Wait until you visit your dentist to have the stitches removed in 7 to 14 days.
 Full healing takes about three months.
 You may receive a temporary crown during this time and a permanent crown replacement after healing.

 This is a common procedure.
 Your Broadway Family Dental specialist performs these consistently so the chance of complications is low.
-As with any procedure, some concerns occasionally occur including infection, excessive bleeding at the surgical site, slightly loose tooth or teeth that should tighten over time, and temperature sensitivity because of tooth root exposure.
+As with any procedure, some concerns occasionally occur including infection, excessive bleeding at the surgical site, slightly loose teeth or teeth that should tighten over time, and temperature sensitivity because of tooth root exposure.
 Call your dentist if:

 - Bleeding continues.